polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/add-pallet-to-the-runtime.md

 ---
-title: Add Pallet to the Runtime
+title: Add a Pallet to the Runtime
 description: Learn how to include and configure pallets in a Polkadot SDK-based runtime, from adding dependencies to implementing necessary traits.
 ---